How can schools and teachers use information from the Kindergarten Assessment?

 How can families help prepare their child for kindergarten?

 Preparing a child for success in school and in life begins even before he or she is born.
 From the first weeks, talking to a child and playing age-appropriate games can instill a love of learning and build important early social and emotional skills.
 Check out “Love.
 Talk.
 Play.” or Getting School Ready! for suggestions.

-Will teachers receive student level data shortly after completion of the assessment?
+Will teachers this year receive student-level data shortly after completion of the assessment?

 Yes.
 Districts can access preliminary student-level assessment reports once they have been entered into ODE’s collections system.
 Teachers can use this data to help guide instruction at the beginning of the school year.